Chart Color Schemes

 Dover Heights has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
-Notable ones include OSHR at Vaucluse - Seniors Living Development, Refresh Vaucluse Diamond Bay - Wastewater Infrastructure, Kincoppal-Rose Bay School Campus Masterplan, and Boutique Shoptop Apartment Project.
+AreaSearch identified ten projects likely affecting the region.
+Notable ones are OSHR at Vaucluse - Seniors Living Development, Refresh Vaucluse Diamond Bay - Wastewater Infrastructure, Kincoppal-Rose Bay School Campus Masterplan, and Boutique Shoptop Apartment Project.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.